 - Public Relations Student Society of America

 Media Studies at UW-Platteville

-- The Media Studies Office is located in 610 Pioneer Tower.
+- Media Studies is now a part of the School of Business.
+The Media Studies Office is located in 610 Pioneer Tower.
 For a listing of courses or for more information on this program, call 608.342.1627.

 - Jessica Donahoe is the Karrmann Library's liaison to the Media Studies program.
 Contact Jessica at 608.342.1348 for individualized consultations and/or library instruction sessions in Media Studies.
 Her E-mail address is email@example.com.